LIC Housing Finance

-LIC Housing Finance Limited (LIC HFL) is one of the largest Housing Finance Mortgage loan companies in India having its Registered and Corporate office at Mumbai.
-LIC HFL is a subsidiary company of LIC.
+LIC Housing Finance Limited (LIC HFL) is the largest Housing Finance Company in India, with a registered corporate office in Mumbai.
+It is a deposit taking housing finance company, and it is a subsidiary of LIC, mainly providing long-term financing to people who purchase or construct residential houses or flats.
+It also finances the repair and renovation of existing residences and gives loans to businesses to purchase or construct clinics, nursing homes, diagnostic centres, office space or equipment.

-The main objective of the company is to provide long-term financing to individuals for the purchase or construction of houses or flats for residential purposes; The company also finances for the purpose of repair and renovation of existing flats and houses.
-The NBFC also provides financing on existing property for business and personal needs and gives loans to professionals for purchase or construction of Clinics, Nursing Homes, Diagnostic Centres, Office Space and also for purchase of equipments.
-The Company is very well known for providing long term financing to individuals engaged in the business of construction of houses or flats for residential purpose.
-LIC of India also holds promoter and controller status in IDBI Bank Ltd. from January 2019;

 History

-The company was incorporated on June 19, 1989, under the Companies Act, 1956.
-It is promoted by Life Insurance Corporation of India and went public in the year 1994.
+The company was incorporated on 19 June 1989, under the Companies Act, 1956.
+It was promoted by Life Insurance Corporation of India and went public in the year 1994.
 The maiden global depository receipt (GDR) issue was launched in 2004.
 The Authorized Capital of the Company is Rs.1500 Million (Rs.150 crore) and its paid-up Capital is Rs.1009.9 Million (Rs.100.99 crore).
 The Company is registered with National Housing Bank and listed on the National Stock Exchange (NSE) & Bombay Stock Exchange Limited (BSE) and its shares are traded only in Demat format.
 The GDR's are listed on the Luxembourg Stock Exchange.

 Operations

-In FY-2019, It has 9 regional offices, 24 Back-offices, and 282 marketing Offices across India.
+In FY-2019, it had 9 regional offices, 24 Back-offices, and 282 marketing Offices across India.
 It also has 2 foreign offices in Kuwait and Dubai to cater to the Non-Resident Indians in the Persian Gulf countries covering the residents of Bahrain, Dubai, Kuwait, Qatar, and Saudi Arabia.
 It has more than 450 centres across India.
 The company also has more than 12000 marketing intermediaries or agents to guide through the loan processes.
 It also has an online home loan approvals facility through its website.